EvertVersteeg/Imagine-IoT/5 Lora-nodes Espressif Systems esp32/1 p1_smart_meter_TTN_Apeldoorn/README.md

 It is planned to deliver a project to TTN-Apeldoorn community in which the members can build their own P1-Node.

 ## About this repository
 This repository holds all information te build de P1-Node.

-Version 1.1 => Reading every 10 minutes, low/high tarif meter reading (deliver/return readings), gas meter reading
+Version 1.1 => Reading every 10 minutes, low/high tarif meter reading (deliver/return readings), gas meter reading.

-Version 1.2 => Reading every 5 minutes, low/high tarif meter reading (deliver/return readings), gas meter reading, actual power (deliver/return), status current tarif
+Version 1.2 => Reading every 5 minutes, low/high tarif meter reading (deliver/return readings), gas meter reading, actual power (deliver/return), status current tarif.